ZohaibQaiserAhmad/BannerDisplay/codeSparkSubmission/README.md

 ## Scenario
 The purpose of this app is to display a collection of banner objects and allow a user to add, update, or delete from that collection.
 How you choose to do that is up to you.
 The setup for the mock data and the API is in `server.js`.
 The setup for the client is in /components/App.js.

-At a minimum the app should be able to run and do the following tasks:
+App is able to do the following tasks:
   <ul>
   <li>fetch and display all the banner objects</li>
   <li>ability to add a new banner object</li>